AlecAivazis/jeeves/README.md

 !withdraw Lava Core, 2x Righteous Orb
 ```

-NOTE: item names are not case-sensitive but the command is, so `!deposit lava core` would have also worked.
+NOTE: item names are not case-sensitive but the command is, so `!withdraw lava core` would have also worked.